When and how to re-veg cannabis plants?

 Re-vegging cannabis implies plant stress.

 There is a certain degree of unnatural logic to the concept of re-vegging.
-After all, in nature the cannabis plant will have formed seeds and be ready for it’s life cycle to end.
+After all, in nature the cannabis plant will have formed seeds and be ready for its life cycle to end.
 Under human cultivation the plant has been deprived of pollination and then faces the challenge of long daylight hours and revegging.

 This stress of this can be seen in the gnarled leaf shapes that can form especially during the early stages of re-vegging.
 Not all attempts at regenerating cannabis plants are fully successful.